dndManager/dndAria/timeline/session10.md

 The gang take a short rest, during which time the skeleton remains vanish.
-They move forward through the tunnel, and encounter a large circular chamber with four entrances in the cardinal directions and a set of stairs leading down against the NW wall.
+They move forward through the tunnel, and encounter a large (90' diameter) circular chamber with four entrances in the cardinal directions and a set of stairs leading down against the NW wall.
 In the center of the ceiling is a very tall opening, possibly through the tall spire as a chimney.